News & Notices

 JOB DESCRIPTION – VILLAGE MANAGER

-The Village Manager will be considered an employee of the Village Council, answerable directly to the Village Council.
+The Village Manager will be considered an employee of the Village Council.
 The manager shall be the administrator of the Village, responsible to the Village Council for the efficient administration of all affairs of the Village and its departments, except as specifically delegated to another officer by Act 3 of 1895, as Amended, which is our charter.

 The Village Manager shall be responsible for:

-- making recommendations to the Village Personnel Committee on the employment and/or discipline of the Clerk, Treasurer and DPW Director positions, with Council having final approval.
+- Making recommendations to the Village Personnel Committee on the employment and/or performance of the Clerk, Treasurer and DPW Director positions, with Council having final approval.

-- carrying out Village Council policies or directives.
+- Assists in the development and implementation of Village Council policies or directives.

 Knowledge and Skills: